express-in-code-game/excode-design/README.md

 # lab.weekend-2020-07-23

-a challenge to make a version of game on a weekend before a friend's visit
+- invited a friend to visit next week, to critique and debate the idea of such a game
+- naturally I feel dared!
+- so self-generated childish challenge accepted: make a version of a game to play when friend arrives, so he could realize the fututre of this kind of games